Joe Exotic, now in a Fort Worth prison facility, files $94 million lawsuit over his prosecution

 The blond mullet-wearing zookeeper, known for his expletive-laden rants on YouTube and a failed 2018 gubernatorial campaign, is prominently featured in the recently released Netflix documentary "Tiger King: Murder, Mayhem and Madness."

-Maldonado-Passage is currently housed at the Federal Medical Center, a 1,500-inmate facility in Forth Worth prison records show.
+Maldonado-Passage is currently housed at the Federal Medical Center, a 1,500-inmate facility in Fort Worth prison records show.

 (0) comments